 Raising awareness of the new development agenda, fostering better understanding about the SDGs and their interconnectedness and promoting global citizenship, all play an instrumental role in making progress not only towards SDG 4, but also towards the entire Agenda 2030.

-The event will also elaborate on how to advance the incorporation of the SDGs into the curricula of every school in the world.
+The event elaborated on how to advance the incorporation of the SDGs into the curricula of every school in the world.

-The President’s High-Level SDG Action Event on Education seeks to highlight the growing momentum around the implementation of SDG 4, including in the area of SDG Learning.
-It seeks to galvanize the efforts of the world’s leading education stakeholders and to raise awareness about the obstacles and opportunities for achieving universal access to quality education and lifelong learning including through technical and vocational education and training.
+The President’s High-Level SDG Action Event on Education highlighted the growing momentum around the implementation of SDG 4, including in the area of SDG Learning.
+It sought to galvanize the efforts of the world’s leading education stakeholders and to raise awareness about the obstacles and opportunities for achieving universal access to quality education and lifelong learning including through technical and vocational education and training.

-The full-day high-level event will be divided into four sections: opening segment, plenary debate, interactive panel discussions and a closing segment.
+The full-day high-level event was divided into four sections: opening segment, plenary debate, interactive panel discussions and a closing segment.
 The President of the General Assembly will present a summary of the discussions as an outcome of the event.

-The high-level event will include participation of the President of the General Assembly, the UN Deputy Secretary-General, High-level representatives from Member States and observers, women, young stakeholders, civil society, UN agencies, education experts, innovators and other relevant stakeholders.
+The high-level event included participation of the President of the General Assembly, the UN Deputy Secretary-General, High-level representatives from Member States and observers, women, young stakeholders, civil society, UN agencies, education experts, innovators and other relevant stakeholders.

-The Office of the President of the General Assembly, is currently working with UNESCO, UNICEF, FAO, the Global Partnership for Education, the Global Commission on Education, and the Global Education 2030 Steering Committee, among others, in preparing this event.
+The Office of the President of the General Assembly, worked with UNESCO, UNICEF, FAO, the Global Partnership for Education, the Global Commission on Education, and the Global Education 2030 Steering Committee, among others, in preparing this event.
 Member States are invited to contribute to the content of the event and to contact the OPGA in this regard.